bdero/rust-examples/README.md

 ---------------

-There are several projects located in the `cargo` directory, including a simple brainguck interpreter.
+There are several projects located in the `cargo` directory, including a simple brainfuck interpreter.

+To build and run a crate, simply:

+1. Navigate to the directory of a crate: `cd cargo/brainfuck/`
-To build simply run: `cargo build`
+2. Build the crate: `cargo build`
+3. Run the program: `cargo run`

 Running the watcher